djcsdy/app-publisher/.github/README.md

 1. Publishing Mode
 2. Task Mode

-[Publishing Mode](#publishing-mode) is similar to how *semantic-release* works, whereas [Task Mode](#task-mode) allows you to run individual pieces of the enture run, ideal for a multi-stage CI pipeline.
+[Publishing Mode](#publishing-mode) is similar to how *semantic-release* works, whereas [Task Mode](#task-mode) allows you to run individual pieces of the entire run, ideal for a multi-stage CI pipeline.

 ## Requirements